natbusa/datafaucet/README.md

 ### Modules: project

 Project is all about setting the correct working directories where to run and find your notebooks, python files and configuration files.
-When the datalabframework is imported, it starts by searching for a `__main__.py` file, according to python module file naming conventions.
+When the dataloof is imported, it starts by searching for a `__main__.py` file, according to python module file naming conventions.
 All modules and alias paths are all relative to this project root path.

 #### Load a project profile

-Loading the profile can be done with the `datalabframework.project.load` function call.
+Loading the profile can be done with the `dataloof.project.load` function call.
 It will look for files ending with `metadata.yml`.
 The function can optionally set the current working directory and import the key=values of .env file into the python os environment. if no parameters are specified, the default profile is loaded.

 ```python
 help(dlf.project.load)
 ```

-    Help on function load in module datalabframework.project:
+    Help on function load in module dataloof.project:

     load(profile='default', rootdir_path=None, search_parent_dirs=True, dotenv=True, factory_defaults=True)
         Performs the following steps: